Bo-Lennart/memory_game/docs/README.md

 ![IMAGE ALT TEXT HERE](../docs/screenshots/css_validator.png)

 The Javascript file was validated with JSHint.
 There were warnings such as: couple of undefined varibles, missing semicolons and that bodies of 'for ins' should be wrappet inside if-statements.
-These have since then been taken care of and JSHint has come up clean.
+These have been taken care of and JSHint has come up clean.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/jshint_testing.png)